Ajithkumar752/ajith-new-repo/README.md

 # ajith-new-repo
 new-repo
-this is for the practise
+this is for the practise only